 This is a blank template you can use to estimate the costs for SEL implementation in your school.

-As you develop a plan for schoolwide SEL implementation, it is important to consider what resources are needed to move the work forward.
+As you develop an action plan for schoolwide SEL implementation, it is important to consider what resources are needed to move the work forward.
 Creating a budget for SEL helps schools ensure that resources are identified, prioritized, and funded.
 By dedicating resources to SEL, the school also sends a message to all stakeholders that SEL is a priority that is here to stay.

+Is there a stable, long-term budget for SEL resources, including professional learning?
 Is staffing for SEL built into the school’s financial plan?

 You can begin creating a budget for SEL by examining your school’s existing resources and how your district supports SEL.
 This means taking a close look at:

 Then, review the goals in your SEL implementation plan and consider the following: